 a.
 Study Phase.
-The Water Resources Reform and Development Act (WRRDA) 2014 Section 1002 removed the authority for the Corps of Engineers to conduct a Federally-funded reconnaissance study prior to initiating a feasibility study.
-Feasibility starts with the signed Feasibility Cost Sharing Agreement (FCSA) and ends with the signing of the Chief's Report.
-The Corps of Engineers has fully implemented SMART (Specific, Measurable, Attainable, Risk informed, Timely) Planning and is committed to efficiently funding the feasibility phase continuously to completion.
+Section 1002 of WRRDA 2014 removed the authority for the Corps of Engineers to conduct a federally funded reconnaissance study prior to initiating a feasibility study.
+Feasibility starts with the signed FCSA and ends with the signing of the Chief's Report.
+The Corps of Engineers has fully implemented the Specific, Measurable, Attainable, Risk informed, and Timely (SMART) Planning and is committed to continuously and efficiently funding the feasibility phase to completion.
 It is anticipated that all active studies will be included in the budget submission

-• Feasibility Study, including a GR, with a signed FCSA.
-These studies must follow SMART Planning principles and must have support documentation, vertically aligned memo or exemption approval memo, with a vertically aligned scope, schedule and funding stream, before the MSC submits the FY22 budget to HQUSACE.
-These studies will follow a single phase feasibility process.
-Once funds are identified or allocated in a Statement of Managers or a cleared work plan for a study, the FCSA may be executed.
-Once the FCSA is signed, HQ will release the funding to initiate the single phase study.
+- Feasibility Study, including a GR, with a signed FCSA.
+These studies must follow SMART Planning principles and must have support documentation, vertically aligned memo or exemption approval memo, with a vertically aligned scope, schedule and funding stream, before the MSC submits the FY23 budget to HQUSACE.
+These studies will follow a single-phase feasibility process.
+Once funds are identified, allocated in a Statement of Managers, or in a cleared work plan for a study, the FCSA may be executed.
+Once the FCSA is signed, HQ will release the funding to initiate the single-phase study.
 For these studies, vertical team alignment will occur once the study is initiated.
 A study specific funding stream and schedule will be identified as soon as possible and will receive vertical team concurrence.
-Studies identified in BY-1 or BY-2 that have not held an initial team meeting and therefore a specific funding stream has not yet been aligned, will continue to be supported in the budget at the Standard Funding Stream of 36 months over 4 fiscal years \$200,000 for year 1, \$600,000 for year 2, and \$600,000 for year 3 and \$100,000 for year 4.
+Studies identified in BY-1 or BY-2 that have not held an initial team meeting and therefore a specific funding stream has not yet been aligned. will continue to be supported in the budget at the Standard Funding Stream of 36 months over 4 fiscal years \$200,000 for year 1, \$600,000 for year 2, and \$600,000 for year 3 and \$100,000 for year 4.
 The 3 years, 36 months, spans over four fiscal years because once the funding is allocated in a Statement of Managers or a cleared work plan for a study then a study does not start until the cost sharing agreement is signed which is usually signed within a couple months.
 First year funds will be allocated after the FCSA is signed.
-Second year funds may be allocated after the Review Plan for the feasibility phase has an actualized CW035 Milestone and the Review Plan is posted on the internet.

-• Watershed Study or Comprehensive Study.
-These studies follow a single phase process.
-While these studies follow a different set of milestones than feasibility studies, the policy that provided the initial study at 100% Federal cost was based on Section 905(b) of WRDA 1986.
+Second year funds may be allocated after the Review Plan for the feasibility phase has an actualized CW035 Milestone (Post Peer Review Plan) and the Review Plan is posted on the internet. - Watershed Study or Comprehensive Study with a signed FCSA.
+These studies follow a single-phase process.
+While these studies follow a different set of milestones than feasibility studies, the policy that provided the initial study at 100 percent federal cost was based on Section 905(b) of the WRDA 1986.
 Therefore, the removal of this section by Section 1002 of WRRDA 2014 results in the requirement that all watershed study or comprehensive study work be cost shared.
 Once funds are allocated in a Statement of Managers or a cleared work plan for a study, the Cost Sharing Agreement (CSA) may be executed.
-Once the CSA assigned, HQUSACE will release the funding to initiate the single phase study.
-These studies must follow SMART Planning principles and have support documentation with a vertically aligned scope, schedule and funding stream, before the MSC submits the FY22 budget to HQUSACE.
+Once the CSA is signed, HQUSACE will release the funding to initiate the single-phase study.
+These studies must follow SMART Planning principles and have support documentation with a vertically aligned scope, schedule and funding stream, before the MSC submits the FY23 budget to HQUSACE.